NativeScript/docs-v7/styling.md

 ### Class Selector
 [Class selectors](http://www.w3schools.com/cssref/sel_class.asp) select all views with a given class.
-The class is set using the `cssClass` property of the view.
+The class is set using the `cssClass` property of the view or `class` attribute in XML.

 ```CSS